-That’s because the chef has simplified the recipe in the Tuscan tradition; to make this sauce, you’ll basically be mixing all the vegetables and cooking them in wine.
+That’s because the chefs have simplified the recipe in the Tuscan tradition; to make this sauce, you’ll basically be mixing all the vegetables and cooking them in wine.
 Once the wine has partially evaporated, you’ll mix in the broth, and so on.
-Plus, the chef also provides tips like, don't cover the pan with the pot top, so that it's easier to evaporate the wine.
+Plus, the chefs also provide tips to make the recipe easier.
 This Chianti Classico sauce can be served with any kind of pasta, whether fresh or dry.
 So pair it with your favorite plate of ravioli, bucatini, or angel hair, and bon appétit!